 Then, this past spring, after another ultrasound showed the artery was more than 80 percent blocked.
 Schaefer was immediately referred to Andrew B. Roberts, MD, a Temple vascular surgeon whose specialties include carotid endarterectomies.

 Before she retired, the 69-year- old Schaeffer had spent 15 years as a School District of Philadelphia nurse.
-But prior to that, the registered nurse had worked in the delivery room at Jeanes Hospital.
+But prior to that, the registered nurse had worked in the delivery room at Temple University Hospital – Jeanes Campus.
 "It's very convenient, because it's only a mile from my house," she says, "and I knew from working there that they provide good nursing care and the doctors are good."

 That was certainly true of Dr. Roberts, who performed the procedure on her in late April.
 "I love Dr. Roberts," she says.
 "I think highly of him professionally.
 He's obviously quite skilled at what he does.
 And he's a real gentleman with a really wonderful bedside manner.
 He has it all."